Jan | ||||||

 Taiwan's regulations regarding make-up holidays and make-up workdays are as follows:

-- (4) If the day before Lunar New Year's Eve is a workday, that workday will be designated as a holiday (Article 4, Paragraph 2 of the Guidelines).
+This regulation has been repealed due to the legal amendment. - (4) If the workday before Lunar New Year's Eve is a working day, it will be adjusted to a holiday (Guidelines, Article 4, Paragraph 2).

-(a) If adjustments are made according to point (3) above, and the holiday falls on a Monday, the make-up workday will be on the Saturday of that same week; if the holiday falls on a Friday, the make-up workday will be on the Saturday of the following week.
+(1) If adjusted according to item 3 and the adjusted holiday falls on a Monday, the preceding Saturday will be a make-up workday; if the holiday falls on a Friday, the following Saturday will be a make-up workday.